Quantum Universally Composable Oblivious Linear Evaluation: UC security

 \

-\textbf{Hybrid $\mathcal{H}_1$:} This hybrid is identical to the previous one except we replace the functionality $\mathcal{F}_{\textbf{COM}}$ with a fake commitment functionality $\mathcal{F}_{\textbf{FakeCOM}}$ in which Bob, i.e. the honest party, can commit no value.
-This fake functionality works as follows:
+\textbf{Hybrid $\mathsf{H}_1$:} This hybrid is identical to $\mathsf{H}_0$, except that we replace the $\mathcal{F}_{\textbf{COM}}$ with a fake commitment functionality, $\mathcal{F}_{\textbf{FakeCOM}}$, in which Bob, i.e. the honest party, can commit no value.
+This fake functionality works as follows: \begin{itemize} \item Commitment phase: expects a \texttt{commit} message from Bob instead of (\texttt{commit, $x$}). \item Open phase: expects a message (\texttt{open}, $x$) (instead of open) and sends (\texttt{open}, $x$) to Alice. \end{itemize} Hybrids $\mathsf{H}_0$ and $ \mathsf{H}_1$ are perfectly indistinguishable, as the simulator still opens the commitments in the same way.